Saturday, December 31, 2022

 jealous and bitter,

-stung more than they sting,
+stung more than i sting.

-they fret and pinch,
+i fret and pinch, knowing full well

 grew them into cities.